ratmice/driver/README.md

 This is undoubtedly the biggest risk in using this pattern, since even changing `DriverTypes` does not allow you to change `FooStuff`.
 In `Driver` `FooStuff` is comprised of the structs `DriverEnv`, and `ToolInitEnv`.

+Of these, we can vary `DriverEnv` based on the `DriverTypes`.
+Some hiding of the representation of `ToolInitEnv` is possible.
+But the latter specifically needs to be carefully chosen, because it is passed as a parameter into a trait function.